piskula/keycloak-production/README.md

 ### 1. Clone the Repository

+Scripts are meant to work within working directory `/home/vmtryondro`.
+So consider that by creating such dir and work in it or adjust the code to point to your directory.

 First, clone the repository from GitHub:
 ```bash
 git clone https://github.com/piskula/keycloak-production.git
 cd keycloak-production